JAFanton/fellowship-of-the-pages-frontend/README.md

 - **Responsive Navbar**:
   - Links to the homepage, login, signup, and about us pages for easy navigation.

+## Live Demo
+Check out the live version of the project here: [Fellowship of the Pages](https://fellowship-of-the-pages.netlify.app/)

 ## Installation

 Follow these steps to get the project up and running: